ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-13. What are the hyperparameters in boosting algorithms?
+Q. What are the hyperparameters in boosting algorithms?

 <details><summary><b>Answer</b></summary>